Reference Letters for Medical School

 Whether you are a harried faculty member who doesn't have time to write a dozen letters or an applicant who is trying to write your own letter (and don't know where to start), these successful examples are mandatory reading to do the job right.
 They are also an excellent personal investment; your admission to medical school is the cornerstone of your professional future.
 Don't risk your chances by submitting inferior reference letters.

-version of the publication for $25, which will be delivered to
+a paperback version of the publication for $25, which will

 here.
 The site accepts all major credit cards.